WebAssembly/spec/spectec/test-prose/TEST.md

     3) Let ci* be $lanes_((nt_1 X N_1), c_1).
     4) Let c be $invlanes_((nt_2 X N_2), $vcvtop((nt_1 X N_1), (nt_2 X N_2), vcvtop, sx?, ci)* ++ $zero(nt_2)^N_1).
     5) Push the value (V128.CONST c) to the stack.

-execution_of_VEXTUNOP sh_1 sh_2 vextunop sx
-1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value (V128.CONST c_1) from the stack.
-3. Let c be $vextunop(sh_1, sh_2, vextunop, sx, c_1).
-4. Push the value (V128.CONST c) to the stack.

-execution_of_VEXTBINOP sh_1 sh_2 vextbinop sx
-1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
-4. Pop the value (V128.CONST c_1) from the stack.
-5. Let c be $vextbinop(sh_1, sh_2, vextbinop, sx, c_1, c_2).
-6. Push the value (V128.CONST c) to the stack.

 execution_of_LOCAL.TEE x
 1. Assert: Due to validation, a value is on the top of the stack.